List of Calgary municipal elections: Methods of voting

 From 1906 to 1914, the 12 councillors were elected in four wards, three to each ward.
 Aldermanic elections were held yearly, using block voting (each voter had as many votes as there were seats to fill.

 In 1914, Calgary moved to at-large elections with the city as one large district.
+Block voting was used, with each voter allowed to cast as many votes as the number of open seats.

 In 1917 Calgary brought in a system of Proportional Representation, under which city councillors were elected at-large using Single Transferable Voting (STV) and one multiple-member district covering the whole city.
 (The mayor was elected through Instant-runoff voting.)
 This survived until 1961.
 This system is said to have produced the emergence and increased representation of neighbourhood or community-based political groups.

 In 1961, Calgary switched to a ward system in which multiple city councillors were elected in each ward using STV, in 1961 and 1971.

 For other elections held from 1962 to 1970,councillors sat in staggered terms, with usually only one in each ward up for election each time.
-The elections in between were held according to Alternative Voting in which one councillor was elected in each ward.
+The elections in between were mostly held according to Alternative Voting in which one councillor was elected in each ward.